ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2025-07-30-draw-me-a-swordsman.md

 ## Results

 Below are the results of several models on the simple swordsman and spritesheet tasks.
-The figures you see below are the best of three agent-env interactions based on the correctness and creativity criteria.
+The figures below show the best of three agent-environment interactions, selected based on correctness and creativity criteria.

 #### Qwen 3 32B